-Email: anishinaabeinitiativesdivision@algomau.ca
+Shingwauk Anishinaabe Student Association: sasa@algomau.ca

-Anishinaabe Initiative Division offers academic, social and cultural support to all Anishinaabe (First Nation, Métis, Inuit) students enrolled at Algoma University.
-The division is comprised of the Director, Anishinaabe Student Advisor, Anishinaabe Outreach Officer and the Anishinaabe Events Coordinator (anishinaabeinitiativesdivision@algomau.ca).

-The Shingwauk Anishinaabe Student Association (SASA) provides both cultural and social events and support to students, an Anishinaabe Student Life Centre for studying and socializing and a computer lab with printer.
-There are seasonal ceremonies, an Elder-in-Residence program, Annual Elders Gathering and Annual Pow Wow in March.
-Shingwauk Anishinaabe Student Association can be reached at Ext.
-4718 or sasa@algomau.ca.
+The Anishinaabe Academic Resource Centre offers academic, social and cultural support to all Anishinaabe (First Nation, Métis, Inuit) students enrolled at Algoma University.
+The Shingwauk Anishinaabe Student Association (SASA) provides both cultural and social events and support to students, and the SASA Lounge for studying and socializing and a computer lab with a printer.
+The AARC hosts a number of activities throughout the academic year including seasonal ceremonies, Anishinaabe Scholar Speaker Series, an Elder-in-Residence program and the Gathering at the Rapids Annual Pow Wow in March.